-While the Prizm-ization has chopped Towns off at the knees, it is a little more odd that one leg has been trimmed to his shorts while the other has not.
-Despite this floating illusion, and as long as legs are not a requirement, 2015-16 Prizm is good low-end option with plenty of colorful parallels.
-While it does feature college gear, Prizm also offers a pretty impressive autograph option for Towns.
+While the Prizm-ization has chopped Towns off at the knees, it is a little odd that one leg has been trimmed to his shorts while the other has not.
+Despite this floating illusion, and as long as legs are not a requirement, 2015-16 Prizm is a popular selection with plenty of colorful parallels.
+While it does feature college gear, Prizm also offers a pretty impressive autograph for Towns.

 Easily the wildest rookie design for Karl-Anthony Towns, 2015-16 Revolution taps into the 1990s nostalgia with a swirled background and several tiers of parallels.
 There is also an on-card rookie autograph for Towns in the product.